 4.2.
-Associated Galactic Sources Detected by FAVA With Previous Flaring Behavior
+Associated Galactic Sources Detected by FAVA with Previous Flaring Behavior

 In the following subsections, we outline our findings of flaring behavior for the number of sources previously known to vary that are spatially coincident with FAVA flares.
 Furthermore, we outline the previously understood flaring nature of these sources.
-We reiterate, the term 'flare' is meant to be a FAVA detected flare occurring over a week-long period unless otherwise noted.
-A 'long-term' flare is meant to describe any set of spatially coincident FAVA flares that occur in consecutive weeks.
+We reiterate that the term "flare" is meant to be a FAVA-detected flare occurring over a week-long period unless otherwise noted.
+A "long-term" flare is meant to describe any set of spatially coincident FAVA flares that occur in consecutive weeks.
+For visualization of these source's variability, Appendix B contains the Fermi Light Curve Repository (LCR; Abdollahi et al. 2023) light curves over the course of the Fermi mission.
+Time is binned in week-long intervals.